red-hunter/mnist/README.md

-## Sentiment Analysis using the popular MNIST dataset
+## Classifying hand written digits using the popular MNIST dataset